 (special issue dedicated to 20 years after Mark Weiser's vision was published as

 "The Computer for the 21.
 Century" in Scientific American, September 1991),

 He was the Chair of the Steering Group of the EU-funded proactive initiative "The Disappearing Computer", a cluster of 17 projects, and the co-chair of CONVIVIO: the EU-funded Network of Excellence on People-Centred Design of Interactive Systems.
-He chaired the Working Group on "Ambient Computing and and Communication Environments" which is part of the EU-funded InterLink Coordinated Action.
+He chaired the Working Group on "Ambient Computing and Communication Environments" which is part of the EU-funded InterLink Coordinated Action.
 He was also the co-chair of the ERCIM Working Group

-He is on the Advisory Board of the Madeira Interactive Technologies Institute (M-ITI) and was on the Evaluation and Review Board of the Keio-NUS CUTE Center in Singapore, which is operated by the National University of Singapore (NUS) and Keio University, Japan.
-He participated also in the Frankfurter Zukunftsrat (a future think tank), and the Future Network/Future Convention, both based in Frankfurt.
+In the past, he served on several project advisory or evaluation committee boards.
+Selected examples from recent and past activities: in 2019, he was the Chair of the Review Panel for the evaluation of the ENABLE Programme "Connecting Communities to Smart Urban Environments through the Internet of Things" funded by the Science Foundation Ireland (SFI).
+In 2011 and 2012, he was on the Evaluation and Review Board of the Keio-NUS CUTE Center (Smart Systems Insitute) in Singapore, operated by the National University of Singapore (NUS) and Keio University, Japan.
+Norbert participated also in the Frankfurter Zukunftsrat (a future think tank), and the Future Network/Future Convention, both based in Frankfurt.

-He was and still is active in various special interest groups (some of them were initiated and chaired by him) on Software-Ergonomics, Human-Computer Interaction, Hypertext/Hypermedia, Computer-Supported Cooperative Work, Work and Organisation Psychology in different scientific organizations, e.g.,
+He was or still is active in various special interest groups (some of them were initiated and chaired by him) on Software-Ergonomics, Human-Computer Interaction, Hypertext/Hypermedia, Computer-Supported Cooperative Work, Work and Organisation Psychology in different scientific organizations, e.g.,